-- 3.2.2 Where NVC/IHS data are not available, mesotrophic/calcareous/calcifugous grassland sites, normally of 0.5 ha or greater, with either: - (a) a high diversity of species (this is measured as the number of different grasses, sedges and herbs over a 1m2 area.
-Specifically for acidic grasslands 10 species, for neutral grasslands 15 species & for calcareous grasslands 20 species) or - (b) an assemblage of species indicative of the above NVC community types or - (c) the presence of at least 5 of the 'indicator species' listed in Appendix 3).
+- 3.2.2 Where NVC/IHS data are not available, mesotrophic/calcareous/calcifugous grassland sites, normally of 0.5 ha or greater, with either: - (a) a high diversity of species (this is measured as the number of different grasses, sedges and herbs over a 1m area.
+Specifically for acidic grasslands 10 species, for neutral grasslands 15 species & for calcareous grasslands 20 species) (see notes v.) or - (b) an assemblage of species indicative of the above NVC community types or - (c) the presence of at least 5 of the 'indicator species' listed in Appendix 3).
 Indicator species should occur widely throughout the body of the site.
 See also notes xi, xii and xiii.

 - xi.
 Where an area of interest constitutes only a part of an otherwise improved or semi-improved enclosure, the site should be considered in the same way as for whole enclosures, ie. on the basis of the size and quality of the area of interest.
 In such cases, if the area of interest makes up more than one quarter of the enclosure, then the whole enclosure should be regarded as a County Wildlife Site for mapping purposes. - xii.
 Refer also to mire and fen meadow criteria for Culm Grassland sites. - xiii.
 Sites should normally be at least 0.5ha to be selected.
-Churchyards can be as small as 0.25ha, as they can often be important hotspots for wildlife in urban and rural areas.
+Churchyards can be as small as 0.25ha, as they can often be important hotspots for wildlife in urban and rural areas. - xiv.
+Refer to '3.11Habitats of Industrial Sites and Habitats Under Restoration' for created grasslands. - xv.
+Sites would not normally be chosen for species-richness alone, without associated indicator species.